wldyslw/r-427/README.md

 # RRS R-427 docs & tests

-**ATTENTION:** you should use latest version of one of popular browsers to work (e.g. Chrome is highly recomended).
+**ATTENTION:** you should use latest version of one of popular browsers to work (e.g. Chrome is highly recommended).

 ## Deploying frontend